Data Subsampling for Bayesian Neural Networks: RELATED WORK

 \paragraph{Failures of Data Set Splitting Inference} Other works have exploited parallel computing to scale Bayesian inference to large datasets by using a two-step approach.
-First, a MCMC computation is run in parallel on $K$ (sub)posteriors defined on data partitions following $p(\theta|\mathcal{D})\propto\prod_{i=1}^K p(\theta)^{1/K}p(\mathcal{D}_i|\theta)$.
+First, a MCMC computation is run in parallel on $K$ (sub)posteriors defined on data partitions following $p(\theta|\mathcal{D})\propto\prod_{i=1}^K p(\theta)^{1/K}e^{-\mathcal{L}_{n,i}^{n}}$, where $i$ corresponds to the index of a randomly chosen mini-batch containing $n=N/K$ data.
 Then, a server combines local results.
-While efficient, this framework is very sensitive to the quality of subposterior sampling as showned by de Souza (2022) \cite{souza_parallel_2022}.
+While efficient, this framework is very sensitive to the quality of sub-posterior sampling as shown by \citet{souza_parallel_2022}.